jmlauture/thecloudresume/README.md

 Optimized cost using hybrid environment strategy

 💡 Engineering Philosophy <br/>
-Build → Measure → Optimize
+Build → Measure → Optimize <br/>
 Cloud engineering is not just about deploying systems, but designing them for efficiency, scalability, and cost.

 🎯 Career Objective <br/>
-Seeking opportunities as a Cloud Database Engineer / Cloud Support Engineer where I can contribute to scalable and reliable systems.
+Seeking opportunities as a Cloud Database Engineer / Cloud Engineer where I can contribute to scalable and reliable systems.